Kvilda: Geography

-The sources of the longest Czech river Vltava are located in the municipality.
-The territory is rich in small watercourses.
-In the northern part of the municipality there is the 103 ha large moor Jezerní slať.
+The Teplá Vltava (the headwater of the Vltava, which is the longest Czech river) originates in the municipality.
+The municipal territory is rich in small watercourses.
+In the northern part of the municipality is the 103 ha large moor of Jezerní slať.

 Climate

 Kvilda enjoys a version of wet Subarctic climate (Dfc) with cold and wet conditions year round.
 The municipality, specifically the moor Jezerní slať and its weather station named Perla, holds several temperature records.
-It is one of the coldest places in the country with average annual temperature of 2 C. The lowest measured temperature is -41.6 C recorded on 30th January 1987.
+It is one of the coldest places in the country with average annual temperature of 2 C. The lowest measured temperature is -41.6 C recorded on 30 January 1987.
 It also holds the record of the highest average of below-zero days per annum, which is 252 days.
 The total annual amount of precipitation is up to 1,300 mm.
 The station Perla has been in operation since October 1985.

 The average annual temperature in the village of Kvilda is 3.4 C, The total annual amount of precipitation is 1,100 mm.
 The coldest month is January with an average temperature of -5 C, the warmest month is July with 12.3 C. The average number of days with snow cover is 150.

 History

 The first written mention of Kvilda is from 1569.
 Most of the population were ethnic Germans.
-After the World War II, the German inhabitants were expelled.
+After World War II, the German inhabitants were expelled.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The Church of Saint Stephan was built in 1892–1894 and replaced an old wooden church destroyed by fire.

-On the edge of Jezerní slať there is a lookout tower and an educational trail.
+On the edge of Jezerní slať is a lookout tower and an educational trail.